jddixon/paxos_go/README.md

 A state machine consists of a number of variables.
 In paxos_go, one of these is *stateNdx*, a 64-bit unsigned value.
 Each execution of a command causes stateNdx to be incremented.
-Upon successful execution of a command, the cluster always returns at least stateNdx to the client which requested execution of the command.
+Upon successful execution of a command, the cluster always returns at least stateNdx to the commander which requested execution of the command.

 ## Applications